nacho4d/ScreenCover/README.md

 ### Steps to reproduce:

-1. Start the app (ViewController is shown)
+1. Start this app (ViewController is shown)
-2. Make the app go to background. (applicationDidEnterBackground is called and an extra window is placed on top of everything to cover the contents of the app)
+2. Make this app go to background, For example open Safari.app (Internally `applicationDidEnterBackground` is called and an extra window is placed on top of everything to cover the contents of this app)
-3. Show the app in the app switcher
+3. Show this app in the app switcher

 ### Expected behaviour:

-Extra window created in applicationDidEnterBackground shows.
+Extra window created in `applicationDidEnterBackground` shows.
 ViewController should not be visible.

 ### Current behaviour in iOS13 betas:

-Extra window created in applicationDidEnterBackground is NOT showing.
+Extra window created in `applicationDidEnterBackground` is NOT showing.
 ViewController is visible.

 Extra info: When app enters foreground again then extra window shows (this is too late).
 It looks like changes/modifications in windows in iOS13 applicationDidEnterBackground is not reflected in screen until app goes back to foreground again